 Buffalo Man Sentenced on Drug Charge

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Mark Dumond, 37, of Buffalo, N.Y., who was convicted of cocaine trafficking, was sentenced to one year in prison by U.S. District Judge Richard J. Arcara.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Victor Marshall, 36, of Buffalo, New York, who was convicted of conspiracy to distribute 500 grams or more of cocaine, was sentenced to 130 months in prison by U.S. District Judge Richard J. Arcara.